|Scroll Prev Top Next More|

 In the Microsoft HTML Help (CHM) and WebHelp (HTML) output formats you can apply a completely different layout and appearance to your published output by choosing a "skin" file in the Publish dialog.
 Skins include everything from your project that defines the general appearance of your output: Your variable definitions, HTML templates, text and table styles and your Baggage Files.

 Help+Manual comes with some sample skins in the \Skins folder in the Help+Manual program directory.
-If you have the Professional or Server version of the program you can also save your own projects as skins to apply their appearance to other projects without additional formatting.
+If you have the Professional or Floating license version of the program you can also save your own projects as skins to apply their appearance to other projects without additional formatting.

 See Transforming your output with skins for full details.